bic-kn/LiquidMeniscusPosition/README.md

 # LiquidMeniscusPosition
-A ImageJ macro to track the psotion of a liquid meniscus in a channel over time
+A ImageJ macro to track the position of a liquid meniscus in a channel over time